-The review of the Global System of Quality Management baselines considered the facts and circumstances of EY Czech Republic, including the nature and operating characteristics of EY Czech Republic, the types of engagements performed and systemic trends from monitoring activities within the SQM.
+The review of the Global System of Quality Management baselines considered the facts and circumstances of EY Hellas, including, the nature and operating characteristics of EY Hellas, the types of engagements performed and systemic trends from monitoring activities within the SQM.

-In addition to reviewing the Global System of Quality Management baselines, EY Czech Republic determined if additional quality objectives, quality risks or responses were necessary.
-Based on the review of these baselines we have not identified any additional quality objectives, quality risks and responses.
+In addition to reviewing the Global System of Quality Management baselines, EY Hellas determined if additional quality objectives, quality risks or responses were necessary.
+Based on the review of these baselines, no further additions were deemed necessary.